VirajPatel786/LeetCode-Journal/Explore Card Track/1. The LeetCode Beginner's Guide/README.md

 ## Structure

-The folder is organized by the chapters or sections of the Beginner's Guide, with each section containing:
+The folder is organized by the chapters or sections of the **LeetCode Beginner's Guide** Explore Card, with each section containing:

 - **Solution Code**: The main solution file for each problem, written in C, Python, or both.
 - **Explanations** (optional): Comments within the code or separate documents explaining the concepts, approaches, and reasoning behind each solution.